-The obesity epidemic is a hot topic in the news, particularly since Michelle Obama highlighted it as her personal cause.
+The obesity epidemic is a hot topic in the news, particularly since the number of morbidly obese people is on the rise.

 Anorexia nervosa is characterized by a distorted body image that results in self-starvation and can lead to serious health issues and even death.